 If a model is causing problems during a Push-Pull between ECAD and MCAD, extract it from the ECAD component (as described above), import it into your MCAD software and save it out as Parasolid Text (confirming that it opens correctly in MCAD), then import it back into the ECAD component.

 The typical design flow is for the components to be placed in ECAD.
 However, it is also desirable for the mechanical engineer to be able to place key components, such as connectors, directly in MCAD as part of the initial board definition cycle.
 When a component is placed in MCAD it is a 3D model, when that model is pushed to ECAD, the default behavior is for CoDesigner to transfer it as a free 3D body.

-This default behavior can be overridden by enabling and configuring the component recognition features in the workspace/managed content server.
-Doing this means each MCAD 3D model can be linked to the equivalent Altium Designer component.
-When the board is pulled into Altium Designer, instead of the MCAD 3D model being used, it is replaced by an instance of the fully-defined Altium Designer component footprint, complete with 3D model.
+This default behavior can be overridden by enabling and configuring the component recognition features in your NEXUS Server Workspace.
+Doing this means each MCAD 3D model can be linked to the equivalent Altium NEXUS component.
+When the board is pulled into Altium NEXUS, instead of the MCAD 3D model being used, it is replaced by an instance of the fully-defined Altium NEXUS component footprint, complete with 3D model.

 In the example image above, the linkage is from the MCAD parameter called PARTNUM - to the ECAD parameter called PartNumber.
 When the value of the MCAD PARTNUM parameter matches the value of the ECAD parameter PartNumber, a link is established and the ECAD component is placed instead of the 3D model pushed from MCAD.

 CoDesigner can link the MCAD components to the equivalent ECAD components in the following ways: